okfde/okfn.de/content/projekte/codeforde.en.md

 ---
 title: Code for Germany
-subtitle: "Community mit Hunderten freiwilligen Stadtentwicklern"
+subtitle: "Community of hundreds of volunteers"
 layout: project
 tile: double
 kategorien: